Cypherthe3rd/Kerbalfield-ER/README.md

 Kerbalfield-ER,
 a continuation and full rebalancing of Kerbalfield by Kernowden Kerbin

+due to recent devolpemnts:
+## REMOVE KERBALFIELD BEFORE INSTALLING THIS MOD

 **Plans:**
 (note: these are just extremely rough outlines and stuff will be added and changed outside of the plans)